05 September 2018

 Miller’s approach was also unconventional, with preparatory psychological character studies, and the apparently intentional removal of all the humour, to avoid any hint of farce.
 Well that will do the job, though what’s left is awfully grim.
 Sarah Badel’s Kate doesn’t yell in anger, she howls in existential torment.
-Her pain is far more than a personality flaw, and it’s hard to watch.
-This Shrew is so full of hurt and mistreatment that I expected to see whips, or Manuel from Barcelona getting smacked around.
+Her pain is far more than a personality flaw, and it’s difficult to watch.
+This Shrew is so full of hurt and mistreatment that I expected to see the whips, or Manuel from Barcelona getting smacked around.

 Left, Vermeer, c1665.
 Right, BBC/Miller, 1980.

 Visually, the production is unusual in less disturbing ways.
 The street set I’d call Plywood Palladio, while the Minola home suggests the 17th-century Delft interior of Vermeer’s The Music Lesson, instead of the home of a wealthy Paduan from a century before.
 I don’t know what the point was, but it’s interesting to look at.

 We are again Induction-less.
 I understand the tendency in film and television adaptations to leave it out.
 The framing device was written for the stage.
 It needs three dimensions and an audience, not a few people encouched in a room watching a screen on the opposite wall.
 A live audience sees the play-inside-the-play with Sly, beside him, in a way that’s impossible when he’s not present.
 The Induction serves a purpose and its loss is a loss, but it’s a practical decision.